mitchellkolb/java-ball-game/README.md

 ---

 # What I Learned in this Project
-- Programming fundamentals for Java
+- Programming syntax fundamentals for Java
--
+- Java Libraries: Using standard libraries for graphics and I/O operations.
+- Inheritance: Creating subclasses to extend base class functionality.
+- Type Casting: Understanding Java's type system and performing type casting.
+- Arrays and ArrayLists: Managing collections with arrays and ArrayLists.
+- OOP Principles: Applying classes, inheritance, polymorphism, and encapsulation.

 # Tools Used / Development Environment